 James v Eastleigh Borough Council, House of Lords, 1990

-A swimming pool charged lower admission to pensioners, because a person’s resources were likely to have been reduced by retirement.
-Even so, it was held to be direct sex discrimination against men.
+A swimming pool had a lower admission charge for pensioners.
+Its motive was to benefit people whose resources had been reduced by retirement.
+Even so, the court held this to be direct sex discrimination against men.
 Since the retirement age was 65 for men and 60 for women, the effect of the pool’s policy was inherently discriminatory – a 61 year old man would be charged more than a 61 year old woman.

 Amnesty International v Ahmed, Employment Appeal Tribunal, 2009

-The employer was, amongst other things, concerned that a person of the claimant’s ethnic origin would not be perceived as impartial.
+The claimant was turned down for a job.
+The employer was (amongst other things) concerned that a person of the claimant’s ethnic origin would not be perceived as impartial.
 The court held that ‘benign’ reasons such as this did not alter the fact that there was direct discrimination on grounds of ethnic origin.

-In Amnesty International v Ahmed (2009) above, the employer’s mental process was relevant in that (subjectively) one of its reasons was concern about the candidate’s impartiality.
-That was the motive, but it meant that legally the employer’s decision was on grounds of ethnic origin, and it was so unlawful.
+The employer’s mental process was still relevant in that (subjectively) one of its reasons was concern about the candidate’s impartiality.
+That was the motive, but it meant that legally the employer’s decision was on grounds of ethnic origin, and so it was unlawful.

 Mental process of decision-maker, rather than other staff

-In deciding whether a dismissal (or other act) by a sole decision-maker is direct discrimination, the court looks only at the motivation of that decision-maker.
+- In deciding whether a dismissal (or other act) by a sole decision-maker is direct discrimination, the court looks only at the motivation of that decision-maker, subject to the last bullet point below.

 CLFIS (UK) Ltd v Reynolds, Court of Appeal, 2015